If you’re planning for your retirement, when is the right time to take the plunge? And how much money is enough to comfortably retire on?

-While there’s no set age for when you need to stop working in Australia, your ability to access your superannuation and the Age Pension may have an impact on your decision.
-According to the ABS, the government pension is currently the main source of personal income for both retired men (49% of income) and women (45% of income).
+While there’s no set age for when you need to stop working in Australia, your ability to finance your retirement, such as accessing your superannuation and the Age Pension, may have an impact on your decision.
+According to the ABS, the government pension is currently the main source of personal income for retirees.
 This is followed by reliance on super, annuities or account-based pensions (which is a retirement income stream drawn from your super balance).

 According to the ATO, you can withdraw your super once you turn 65 (even if you’re not retired) or when you reach your ‘preservation age’ (between 55 and 60 depending on when you were born) and either retire or start a transition to retirement scheme.

 The Age Pension age, which is the age where people can access this government assistance, is set to rise to 67 years old for all Australians by 1 July, 2023.
 For now (as of 1 July, 2021), the Age Pension age is different according to your birth date.

 The Age Pension age (by birthdate):

 - 1 July, 1955 to 31 December, 1956 (inclusive): 66 years and six months